vedderb/bldc/lispBM/README.md

 ## RGB LED (e.g. WS2812)

 The express can use the remote peripheral to drive addressable LEDs on any pin.
-The LED on the DevKitM-1 is actually and addressable LED connected to PIN8, so this driver is required to use it.
+The LED on the DevKitM-1 is actually and addressable LED connected to pin 8, so this driver is required to use it.

 ---